SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 an unescaped double quote ("), an unescaped backslash (\), a carriage return, or a line feed.
-The expression must evaluate to a type that has a corresponding ``String`` initializer.
+The expression must evaluate to a value of a type that the ``String`` class has an initializer for.

 For example, all the following have the same value: ::